xodm/Simple-Autoclicker/README.md

 pip install pyautogui keyboard
 ```

-Didn't know how to get keys from scan_code using keyboard, gave up and just hard coded it into an object.
+Didn't know how to get keys from scan_code using keyboard, gave up and just hard coded it into a hashmap.